Nutonspeed/KDP-OZ/README.md

 The project now includes a simple lead management backend.
 The `/api/leads` endpoint returns stored leads via `GET` and accepts new leads via `POST`.
-Individual records can be fetched, updated, or removed via `/api/leads/:id` using `GET`, `PUT`, and `DELETE` respectively.
+Individual records can be fetched, partially updated, replaced, or removed via `/api/leads/:id` using `GET`, `PATCH`, `PUT`, and `DELETE` respectively.
 Requests are validated with [Zod](https://zod.dev) and invalid payloads return `400` errors.
 By default data is kept in-memory using mock data, but if the `POSTGRES_URL` environment variable is provided the routes will persist leads to that database using Neon.